AppsFlyerSDK/appsflyer-adobe-mobile-aep-android-extension/Docs/AdobeDataTracking.md

 3. The appsflyer_id is added to the event
 4. "appsflyer." is appended to all values
 5. The event is sent on first launch only
-6. The Event is sent after the `AppsFlyerLibDelegate.onConversionDataSuccess` method is called.
+6. The Event is sent after the `AppsFlyerConversionListener.onConversionDataSuccess` method is called.

 For example here is a sample `organic` "AppsFlyer Attribution Data" event: